Deepika-Garg/BecomeMillionaire/README.md

 > - Ratherthan a single page application I will add a home page with welcome message and game rule and then convert this only page as a quiz page.
 > - I would like to include some sort of animation when user win £1,000,000.
 > - I want to add the third lifeline Phone a Friend like actual original game.
+> - I would learn and add keyboard Navigation for my quiz.

 ## Languages used